Asteroids in astrology: Hygiea

 The asteroid Hygiea was the 10th discovered and is fourth in mass ranking.
 In mythology Hygieia was the feminine part and the consort of Asclepios, the Greek god of medicine and a mythological healer strongly connected to the Solar cult of Apollo.
 It seems that Hygiea rules the health practices and is integrated into medical astrology, but in her negative side has something to bring in cases of depression and anxiety of a higher level than usual.
 The status of Hygiea is practically unknown at the moment in western astrology.

 Chiron and the centaurs

 The centaurs were recognized as a distinct population with the discovery of 2060 Chiron in 1977.
 It was initially announced as the tenth planet, and received attention from astrologers.
-A few astrologers have investigated other centaurs, but only Chiron is commonly treated.
+A few astrologers have investigated other centaurs, Chiron, being the most researched and used.
+5145 Pholus has become increasingly used and associated with the phrase 'small cause big effect.'